Transporting Task Vectors across Different Architectures without Training: Method

 Thus, we seek an update $\tau_B$ for model $B$ whose induced bilinear form matches that of $\tau_A$:

 Matching these bilinear forms ensures that $\tau_B$ reproduces the same input-output interaction structure as $\tau_A$, even when the two models operate in different representation spaces.

-While~\cref{eq:transport_obj} provides a principled formulation of task-vector transport, it admits many equivalent solutions when the representation spaces of the two models are mismatched or only partially observed.
-Rather than resolving this ambiguity through direct matrix inversion, we adopt a geometric alignment strategy that explicitly enforces desirable structural properties.
-In particular, our design choice prioritizes norm preservation, subspace consistency, and invariance to arbitrary basis choices, while also yielding favorable numerical conditioning as a natural byproduct.
-The relationship with pseudo-inverse solutions and their limitations is discussed in \cref{app:pinv_relation}.
+While~\cref{eq:transport_obj} provides a principled formulation of task-vector transport, it admits many solutions when the representation spaces of the two models are mismatched or only partially observed.
+In particular, unconstrained least-squares alignment becomes underdetermined whenever the sampled activations are rank-deficient, allowing solutions that arbitrarily amplify poorly conditioned directions.
+Rather than resolving this ambiguity through direct matrix inversion, we impose orthogonality constraints on the alignment maps.
+This removes scaling ambiguities, regularizes the transport problem, and preserves the norm and geometry of the transported update. \Cref{app:pinv_relation} provides the full derivation showing how the constrained problem reduces to a trace maximization solved in closed form by orthogonal Procrustes.

-\tit{Geometric Alignment via Procrustes.} To resolve the intrinsic ambiguity of the transport objective and to impose a principled geometric structure on the solution, we align the representation spaces of the two models via orthonormal embeddings.
-Concretely, we seek linear maps that embed the representation space of the source model $A$ into that of the target model $B$ while preserving inner products on the shared subspace.
-This choice reflects a deliberate design principle: task identity should be preserved up to rotations and reflections, without introducing arbitrary rescaling or distortion.
+\tit{Geometric Alignment via Procrustes.} We therefore align the representation spaces of the two models through orthonormal embeddings.
+Concretely, we seek orthogonal alignment maps that identify the maximally aligned shared subspaces while preventing arbitrary rescaling of poorly conditioned directions.
 This alignment is obtained by solving two orthogonal Procrustes problems: